Sgrybas2/Gambling/README.md

 Identify the key data points that need to be encoded.
 Define the structure of the data (e.g., fields, data types).
-Implement the Encoder:

-Choose a programming language for implementation.
-Implement the encoding logic based on the defined data structure and encoding requirements.
 Test the Encoder:

 Create test cases with sample data.